JeremyTCD/Vak/src/Jering.Etl.Rdb2Es/ReadMe.md

 - Is selecting from Sql Server as Json more efficient than joining client side?
 - Support high availability
   - Distributed system logic
+- Sql Server rowverion used for versioning.
+Each rowversion value is an 8 byte unsigned integer.
+It can be cast to bigint but will not be valid after a certain point since bigint is signed.
+This point is unlikely to be reached but a workaround could prevent a catastrophe.